Microsoft 365 Best Practise Security

 Old Passwords

 For security it’s best practise to change your password from time to time.
 How often you do this is up to you but Microsoft recommends every 90 days.
 If an account ever has been compromised in the past without you knowing changing passwords is a good way to block this out.
-It’s also a good thing to do if you have fallen into the habbit of using the same password for multiple sites, by changing your Microsoft 365 one often it will push you into thinking up something new and unique.
+It’s also a good thing to do if you have fallen into the habit of using the same password for multiple sites.
+By changing your Microsoft 365 one often, it will push you into thinking up something new and unique.

 Inactive mailboxes